Sm Head 05

 • dislike to speak

-The Lung governs the respiration thus the main symptom of Lung Qi deficiency is shortness of breath.
-The breathing is shallow and short especially on exertion.
-Cough may also be present.
+The Lung governs the respiration thus the main symptom of Lung Qi deficiency is shortness of breath(2)(3) which is worse on exertion(1).
+Cough may also be present(2)(3).

 The Lung governs “the protective Qi”.
-Weak “protective Qi” will lead to weak immunity and one may become prone to common colds and flu.
+Weak “protective Qi” will lead to weak immunity and one may become prone to common colds and flu(2)(3).

 Treatment